-I am an Assistant Professor at The George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology.
-A departmental profile is here.
-I am affiliated with The Institute for Robotics and Intelligent Machines.
+Assistant Professor, The George W. Woodruff School of Mechanical Engineering, Georgia Institute of Technology.

-We are hiring highly motivated graduate students, postdocs, and visiting scholars at Georgia Tech.
+The LIDAR group at Georgia Tech is looking for highly motivated graduate students, postdocs, and visiting scholars.
 Candidates with backgrounds in robotics, optimization, machine learning, and control are preferred.
-If you are interested in my research and joining my lab, please send an email to email@example.com.
+If you are interested in our research, please send an email to email@example.com.
 We will get back to you soon if your background could be a good match.

-I am especially interested in computationally efficient optimization algorithms for challenging robotics problems, for which robust, autonomous, agile, and real-time performance are formally guaranteed.
-My long-term goal is to mature and generalize these approaches and algorithms for compliant and collaborative humanoid and mobile robots, and human assistive devices, operating in cluttered environments and working alongside humans.
+We are especially interested in computationally efficient optimization algorithms for challenging robotics problems, for which robust, autonomous, agile, and real-time performance are formally guaranteed.
+Our long-term goal is to devise and generalize algorithmic approaches for compliant and collaborative humanoid and mobile robots, and human assistive devices, operating in cluttered environments and working alongside humans.